 Welcome to some more star citizen with a Drake Corsair Ship Buyers Guide.

-This will go through the Concept Sale, Vital Stats, intentions of the ship as well as the Q&A Answers and Brochure.
-All we know about the ship merged into a single video.
+This will go through the Concept Sale, Vital Stats, intentions of the ship as well as the Q&A Answers.
+This is all we currently know about the ship merged into a single video.

 Drake Corsair Concept Sale

 The Drake Corsair focuses on Exploration but with lots of guns, it’s Drakes Answer to the Constellation Aquila, however the Aquila is a variant ship and the Corsair is a dedicated hull built with Exploration in mind.

 The Drake Corsair is available from $195 warbond or $215 using store credit.